Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 And apply it with the `kubectl apply -f secret.yaml` command.

-Or if using an environment variable:
+Alternatively, if you are using an environment variable:

 ```bash
 kubectl create secret generic ovhcloud-vault-token -n external-secrets --from-literal=token=$PAT_TOKEN_B64